A Class of Multi-particle Reinforced Interacting Random Walks: Acknowledgements

 \section{Acknowledgements}

-The author thanks Itai Benjamini for his stimulating questions.
-The author is greatly indebted to Prof. Ofer Zeitouni for his patient guidance and numerous insights on this work.
-The author is also thankful to Dr. Yuri Lima for all the discussions with him on dynamical systems.
+This work was supported by the ISF.
+The author thanks Itai Benjamini for his very stimulating questions and Gady Kozma for reading the draft and giving many comments.
+The author is indebted to Ofer Zeitouni for his patient guidance and numerous insights on this work.
+The author is also thankful to Omri Sarig and Yuri Lima for all the discussions on dynamical systems.